 Area: Cotton Hill

-I didn't have a sighting but heard what I believe to be vocalizations of a bigfoot.
+I didn't have a sighting, but I heard what I believe to be vocalizations of a bigfoot.
 If you repost my story, I wish my identity to remain unknown.
 The place was Fayette County on Cotton Hill.
 Across the Kanawha River, the nearest community is Kanawha Falls.
 It was November of '95—the first week of rifle season for antlered deer.
-I was 21 years old and had been hunting this area from the young age of eight years old, so I know what is in these woods.
+I was 21 years old and had been hunting this area from the young age of eight years old, so I knew what was in these woods.

-Anyway, a few weeks before camp was set up, the area was plentiful with deer and sign of deer, I set up camp on what is called the riverfront, went out the morning of the opening day, and hunted.
+Anyway, a few weeks before the camp was set up, the area was plentiful with deer and signs of deer.
+I set up camp on the riverfront, went out the morning of the opening day, and hunted.
 I was in my spot about 30 minutes before daylight and waited as the day went on.
 No sign of anything.
-Not even a chipmunk! it was about 45 minutes before dark, so I made my way back to camp.
-I get to camp, build a fire, and by now it's dusk.
+Not even a chipmunk!
+It was about 45 minutes before dark, so I made my way back to camp.
+I get to camp and build a fire; by now, it's dusk.
 On a ridge above me came the most horrifying sound I've ever heard.

-It started out like a woman scream and continued on into a deep guttural growl.
-It lasted maybe 45 seconds, then it seemed to fade away.
+It started out like a woman's scream and continued into a deep guttural growl.
+It lasted maybe 45 seconds; then, it seemed to fade away.
 I was raised in those woods on Cotton Hill.
-My dad would take me there to help cut firewood to heat our home, and we hunt that mountain and ride ATVs in the summer there.
+My dad would take me there to help cut firewood to heat our home, and we hunted that mountain and rode ATVs in the summer.
 I'm 44 years old, about to turn 45 next month.
 I have lived in this area for 42 years, other than my deployment to Iraq from 2003-2005.

 Time of year: It was fall, the week of Thanksgiving.